 Gully gratings and frames shall be set abutting the kerb unit and 6mm below the plane of the finished surfacing following exactly both the longitudinal gradient and crossfall.

-The frame shall be set in cement mortar (refer cl.
+The frame shall be set on a high-performance bedding mortar (refer cl.
 4.3.10) on 225mm engineering brickwork (min.
 2 courses - max.
 4 courses) built on a cover slab (thickness varies-100mm min.) such that the soffit of the gully outlet pipe is 750mm minimum below finished carriageway level and 600mm minimum elsewhere.
 See Clause 4.3.11 for type of Brickwork bond and Mortar laying joint